bhasling/goa/README.md

 the two look very much the same and you can think of these as folders if you want.

 There are differences and the differences are what often confuse people.
-* A message may have multiple labels (it looks like it is in mulpile folders), but it still one message.
+* A message may have multiple labels.
+That means it looks like it is in multiple folders, but it still one message.
 * A label can have many message.
 (Not really, it is really the meessage that has label).
 However in the UI you can click on a label and see all its messages so it looks like a folder.
 In Gmail when you open a message you can see all the labels that message has and click a checkbox to remove a message from that label.